-Roseland is a blue-collar town, with 74.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Roseland is generally considered to be a blue-collar town.
+74.05% of the Roseland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Roseland is a town of production and manufacturing workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Roseland who work in law enforcement and fire fighting (4.33%), sales jobs (4.07%), and healthcare suport services (3.82%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Roseland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Roseland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.